 And so does Mike.

-In his inebriated state, Mike heads on over to Dexter’s place, and together, they write a daring exposé on Sidney Kidd, which will destroy the reputations of both Kidd and Spy magazine.
+In his inebriated state, Mike heads on over to Dexter’s place.
+Together, they write a daring exposé on Sidney Kidd, which will destroy the reputations of both Kidd and Spy magazine.

-Then, it’s back to Tracy’s party for Mike, as Liz and Dexter get the story typed out.
+Mike then goes back to Tracy’s party, while Liz and Dexter get the story typed out.

-Mike and Tracy, both tipsy from champagne, become more honest in their feelings for one another.
+Tracy and Mike, both tipsy from champagne, become more honest in their feelings for one another.
 After some deep, soul-searching conversation, the two run away from the party, and go for a swim.

-The drunken duo are spotted on their return from the swim by none other than Tracy’s fiancé George, who suspects the worst when he sees Mike carrying Tracy, both clad in, it appears, nothing but robes.
+The drunken duo are spotted on their return from the swim by none other than Tracy’s fiancé George.
+He suspects the worst when he sees Mike carrying Tracy.
+It appears that both are clad in nothing but robes.

 Tracy also notices that after Mike joins the conversation, and shares that their relations went no further than a midnight swim, George suddenly wants to marry her again.

-But now Tracy sees George’s true colors, and she doesn’t want to marry him.
+Tracy sees George’s true colors, and no longer wants to marry him.
 The wedding, Tracy says, is still off.
 With a home full of wedding guests, Tracy knows she’s got a difficult announcement to make.

 The Philadelphia Story Wedding

-It’s a proposal Tracy can’t except however: she doesn’t want to hurt Liz, who is crazy about Mike, and Tracy also seems to realize that she may just still be in love with Dexter.
+But it’s a proposal Tracy can’t except: she doesn’t want to hurt Liz, who is crazy about Mike.
+Tracy also realizes that she may just be in love with Dexter.

-So when Dexter proposes that they give marriage another go, Tracy happily says yes.
+When Dexter proposes they give marriage another go, Tracy happily says yes.
 Guests are informed that the wedding is still on—the groom’s just been changed.

 “I’ll be yar now, I’ll promise to be yar now.”